shah-zeb-naveed/data-structures-and-algorithms/README.md

     - Just use a single queue if no need to process nodes at a single level
     - Curr_level and next_level quques OR
     - Curr_level and n_current_level iterations

+Graph:
+  - **If graph is not weighted.
+We can consider each edge to have the same weight of 1.
+Since the graph is unweighted, BFS can be used to find the shortest path between a starting cell and any other reachable cell.**

+DFS:
+  - All Possibilies > DFS
+    - Optimize along the way to minimize recursion by adding contraints and early stopping

+Tree:
+  - DFS:
+    - If it's a graph instead of tree, we mark visited.
+We don't have to in a tree DFS.
+    - Avoid creating additional visited set if modifying input is allowed

+  - BFS:
+    - In a graph, keep marking as visited before enqueing so we don't end up having duplicates in the queue
+    - Think of BFS as a general framework.
+The exact implementation will be different based on the application.
+      - Having same nodes with different costs in the queue (for example, in the form of priority queue) – Djikstra's/Prim's

+  - At any given moment, the queue contains no more than  **two levels**  of nodes in the tree.
+The maximal number of nodes at one level is n/2​, which is the number of the leaf nodes in a balanced binary tree.
+As a result, the space needed for the queue would be O(_N_)
+  - it would be _ **faster** _ to sort a series of subgroups than sorting them all together in a single group.
+Here is a not-so-rigid proof.
+Suppose that we have a list of _N_ elements, it would then take O(_N_log_N_) time to sort this list.
+Next, we divide the list into _k_ sublists equally.
+Each list would contain  _k/N_​ elements.
+Similarly, it would take O(_N/k_​log_N/k_​) time to sort each sublist.
+In total, to sort all the _k_ sublists, it would take O(_N_log_N/k_​), which is  **less than**  the time complexity of sorting the original list O(_N_log_N_)).
+  - **DFS and BFS time complexity: O(n)**
+    - Because this is tree traversal, we must touch every node, making this O(n) where n is the number of nodes in the tree.
+  - **BFS space complexity: O(n)**
+    - BFS will have to store at least an entire level of the tree in the queue (sample queue implementation).
+With a perfect fully balanced binary tree, this would be (n/2 + 1) nodes (the very last level).
+Best Case (in this context), the tree is severely unbalanced and contains only 1 element at each level and the space complexity is O(1).
+Worst Case would be storing (n - 1) nodes with a fairly useless N-ary tree where all but the root node are located at the second level.
+  - **DFS space complexity: O(d)**
+    - Regardless of the implementation (recursive or iterative), the stack (implicit or explicit) will contain d nodes, where d is the maximum depth of the tree.
+With a balanced tree, this would be (log n) nodes.
+Worst Case for DFS will be the best case for BFS, and the Best Case for DFS will be the worst case for BFS.
+  - In backtracking (which is kind of a bruteforce) we have to undo changes for the next iteration
+  - In dfs based structures, think about what makes more sense.
+Calling dfs iteratively from the main function or within the recursive function
+    - 1st option: normayll when we have different starting points such as in labelling connected components
+    - 2nd option: when we have multiple decisions to make within a single call

 **Searching:**
   - Binary Search implementations can be tricky: